 PUBLIC PRIVATE PARTNERSHIPS… A FUNDING TOOL FOR SPECIAL PROJECTS

 We’ve long aspired to leverage private investment to improve our transportation system, and there have been some cases where it has worked well.
 The Route 9 underpass at Marist College in Poughkeepsie is a good local example of public and private entities (NYSDOT and Marist) pooling funds to build a transformative project.
 We’ll continue to explore this funding tool for other special projects.

 Each level of government plays a role in funding transportation projects and services that improve safety, reliability, and access to basic needs.
 How this happens varies by agency and funding program.
-Frequently, one funding source is better than others to complete a particular project or support a specific service.
+Frequently, one funding source is better than others for a particular project or a specific service.
 But truly transformative projects often require more than one agency or funding stream.